gem-pasteur/Integron_Finder/doc/source/installation.rst

   the previous version installed !

 .. warning::
-    The installer does not work with pure setuptools procedure.
+    The installer does not work with pure setuptools procedure, it does not work in egg.
+    Unless you disable egg by using the ``--root`` option.
+    ``python setup.py install --root /prefix/where/to/install/integron_finder``

 Uninstallation procedure